 The Board considers these conditions to be very beneficial for the Company taking into account the current market conditions.
-Furthermore, the Board is of the opinion that entering into the loan agreements will provide the Company with a buffer that enables it to bridge the time required to successfully realize and close the envisaged sales.
+Furthermore, the Board is of the opinion that entering into the loan agreements will provide the Company with the liquidity requested to approve the transaction.

-Therefore, after discussion, the Board RESOLVES
+Therefore, after discussion, the Board RESOLVES to approve the transaction and the short term funding structure as discussed above.